-308 Since the late 1990s, Vaisala has manufactured three major radiosonde versions, the RS80, the RS92 and the RS41.
-309 Table 1 provides a summary of how additional measurements have been obtained from each model without

-310 compromising the standard meteorological data.
-Systems added will encounter a wide operating temperature range,

-- as even the polystyrene-insulated internal environment of a RS80 radiosonde can drop to at least -55°C, (Harrison, - 312 2005).
-Connections and mountings need to be robustly implemented, as accelerations of $\pm 60 \text{ ms}^{-2}$ associated with - 313 vigorous turbulence can occur (Marlton et al, 2015).
-There are also power constraints to consider, in that the 314 radiosonde battery must not be excessively drained or all subsequent data transmission will be lost.
-The typical - 315 duration of an operational radiosonde ascent is one hour, followed by slightly quicker descent by parachute.
-For each - of the systems in Table 1, an operating time of 3 hours was typically achieved, either by minimising the sensor current - drawn (RS80 and RS92), or by including supplementary batteries (RS41).
-Further, the free lift of the standard balloon - 318 must not be exceeded if the equipment is ever to leave the ground.
-Cost, as the systems are only very rarely recovered - after a flight, should also be minimised. - 320
+Since the late 1990s, Vaisala has manufactured three major radiosonde versions: the RS80, the RS92 and the RS41.
+Table 1 provides a summary of how additional measurements have been obtained from each model without compromising the standard meteorological data.
+Systems added will encounter a wide operating temperature range, as even the polystyrene-insulated internal environment of a RS80 radiosonde can drop to at least -55 °C, (Harrison, 2005a).
+Connections and mountings need to be robustly implemented, as accelerations of $\pm 60\,\mathrm{m\,s^{-2}}$ associated with vigorous turbulence can occur (Marlton et al., 2015).
+There are also power constraints to consider, in that the radiosonde battery must not be excessively drained or all subsequent data transmission will be lost.
+The typical duration of an operational radiosonde ascent is 1 h, followed by slightly quicker descent by parachute.
+For each of the systems in Table 1, an operating time of 3 h was typically achieved, either by minimising the sensor current drawn (RS80 and RS92) or by in-